 The UK led the first Industrial revolution, what part will it play in the 4th?

-Manufacturing UK manufacturing is operating in a more complex environment than ever before, says Cara Haffey the Industrial Manufacturing and Automotive leader at PwC.
+Industrial Strategy UK manufacturing is operating in a more complex environment than ever before, says Cara Haffey the Industrial Manufacturing and Automotive leader at PwC.

 Whether it’s further advances in automation and the impact of AI, the move towards connected factories and digitalisation of the supply chain or the disruption caused by the rapidly developing way of doing business, manufacturers face an increasing number of decisions regarding investment and innovation.